 Step 1: Choose Your Hosting Plan

-By opening the link above you should land on a page that has three hosting options to choose from (Starter, Standard, and Business).
+When you visit HostGator’s “get started” page, you should land on a page that has three hosting options to choose from (Hatchling, Baby, and Business).

-Assuming this is your first website, there’s no need to go with anything other than the Starter Plan.
+Assuming this is your first website, there’s no need to go with anything other than the Hatchling Plan.
 It’s the cheapest plan and has more than enough resources for a brand new website.

 Step 2: Choose Your Domain Name